technology-toolbox/website/content/blog/jjameson/2010/12/10/a-modal-popup-framework-based-on-the-ajax-control-toolkit.md

 ---
-title: "A Modal Popup Framework Based on the AJAX Control Toolkit"
+title: A Modal Popup Framework Based on the AJAX Control Toolkit
 date: 2010-12-10T09:40:00-07:00
 excerpt:
   "The \"Announcements\" feature that I developed for a customer about a year